LamiaSristy/Transactions_app/README.md

 ## Show your support

-Give ⭐ Star me on GitHub — it helps!
+Give a ⭐ Star in this repo on GitHub — it helps!

 ## 📝 License